harrysarson/animation-timer/README.md

 Returns the controller so calls can be chained.
 During animation the following events will be emitted by the controller:

-'start': emitted when animation starts.
+****'start':** emitted when animation starts.

 **Note** This will only be emitted if animation is not already running when controller.start() is called. controller.restart() will always cause 'start' to be emitted.

-'animate': emitted once every frame, attach a handler to draw the frames of the animation.
+*'animate': emitted once every frame, attach a handler to draw the frames of the animation.

-'stop': emitted when animation stops.
+*'stop': emitted when animation stops.

 When an event is emitted by the controller the handler will be passed as the an object with these properties:

-time: time in milliseconds since animation started in miliseconds (calls to start after animation is already running will bot    reset this).
+*time: time in milliseconds since animation started in miliseconds (calls to start after animation is already running will bot    reset this).
-deltatime: time since last frame in miliseconds.
+*deltatime: time since last frame in miliseconds.
-count: integer representing number of times animate has been emitted by the controller (i.e. the number of frames).
+*count: integer representing number of times animate has been emitted by the controller (i.e. the number of frames).

 ```javascript
 // emit custom event
 controller.emit('user-input', {x: 45, y: 87});
 ```

+### controller.start

+Start animation.
- *          start(): function to start animation. **Note** If start is called when the animation
- *              is already running the animation 'stop' event is not emitted.
-Returns controller for chaining.
+**Note** If start is called when the animation  is already running the animation 'stop' event is not emitted.
+Returns the controller so calls can be chained
  *
  *          restart(): stops animation ('stop' is emitted if (and only if) animation is running) then immediately
  *               restarts animation ('start' is emitted regardly of whether the animation was running preveously).